Locate and Label: A Two-stage Identifier for Nested Named Entity Recognition: Related Work

 \subsection{Nested Named Entity Recognition}

 NER is usually modeled as a sequence labeling task, and a sequence model (e.g., LSTM-CRF \citep{huang2015bidirectional}) is employed to output the sequence of labels with maximum probability.
 However, traditional sequence labeling models cannot handle nested structures because they can only assign one label to each token.
 In recent years, several approaches have been proposed to solve the nested named entity recognition task, mainly including tagging-based \citep{alex-etal-2007-recognising, wang-etal-2020-pyramid}, hypergraph-based \citep{muis-lu-2017-labeling, katiyar-cardie-2018-nested}, and span-based \citep{sohrab-miwa-2018-deep, zheng-etal-2019-boundary} approaches.
 The tagging based nested NER model transforms the nested NER task into a special sequential tagging task by designing a suitable tagging schema.
 Layered-CRF \citep{alex-etal-2007-recognising} dynamically stacks flat NER layers to identify entities from inner to outer.
 Pyramid \citep{wang-etal-2020-pyramid} designs a pyramid structured tagging framework that uses CNN networks to identify entities from the bottom up.
 The hypergraph-based model constructs the hypergraph by the structure of nested NER and decodes the nested entities on the hypergraph. \citet{lu-roth-2015-joint} is the first to propose the use of Mention Hypergraphs to solve the overlapping mentions recognition problem. \citet{katiyar-cardie-2018-nested} proposed hypergraph representation for the nested NER task and learned the hypergraph structure in a greedy way by LSTM networks.
 The span-based nested NER model first extracts the subsequences (spans) in a sequence and then classifies these spans.
-Exhaustive Model \citep{sohrab-miwa-2018-deep} exhausts all possible spans in a text sequence and then predicts their classes. \citet{zheng-etal-2019-boundary} uses a sequence labeling model to identify entity boundaries and then predicts the categories of boundary-relevant regions, reducing the computational cost.
+Exhaustive Model \citep{sohrab-miwa-2018-deep} exhausts all possible spans in a text sequence and then predicts their classes. \citet{zheng-etal-2019-boundary, Tan_Qiu_Chen_Wang_Huang_2020} took a sequence labeling model to identify entity boundaries and then predicted the categories of boundary-relevant regions.
+Different from the above methods, some works adopt the methods from other tasks.
+For example, \citet{yu-etal-2020-named} reformulated NER as a structured prediction task and adopted a biaffine model for nested and flat NER.
+While \citet{li-etal-2020-unified} treated NER as a reading comprehension task, and constructed type-specific queries to extract entities from the context.